anht31/cms4seo/README.md

 ## Release History

 #### v1.1.0.1

+* fix image source path when copy new theme
+* support embed Styles and Scripts on foundation themes
 * fix level 3 menu in sidebar link
 * fix message when add new product
 * friendly treeview for category dropdown list